-How to Write a Proper Letter For Use Within a Legal or Business Setting
+Important Rules for Writing a Proper Letter Within a Legal or Business Environment

 To communicate with greater persuasion, when 'selling' a product or service or opinion or position, especially within writing such as email where body language and voice inflection is absent, a good writer will write to the reader rather than from the writer.